With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 A lot was made of Fabian Hurzeler's appointment in the summer, but an impressive campaign had his Brighton side comfortably in the top half, with dreams of Conference League football only fading away when rivals Palace lifted the FA Cup.

-After going unbeaten through most of February and the entirety of March, Brighton's form has dropped off in recent weeks, but they are still in with an excellent chance of breaking into the top eight.
+After going unbeaten through most of February and the entirety of March, Brighton's form dropped off in the final few weeks, but they did still manage to secure their spot inside the top eight.

 Grade: B